lijun99/altar2-documentation/docs/cuda/AlTarFramework.rst

     .. math::

-        \alpha = \frac {acceptanceWeight * acceptanceRate + rejectionWeight}{acceptanceWeight+rejectionWeight}
+        \alpha = acceptanceWeight * acceptanceRate + rejectionWeight

+    Since the acceptance rate varies between 0 and 1, ``rejectionWeight`` and ``rejectionWeight+acceptanceWeight`` offer as the lower and upper limits of the scaling factor :math:`\alpha`.

-* to decide whether to accept the proposed samples with the Metropolis–Hastings algorithm.
+* Decide whether to accept the proposed samples with the Metropolis–Hastings algorithm.

-* repeat the MC updates for a fixed :math:`N_c`-number of times.
+* Repeat the MC updates for a fixed :math:`N_c`-number of times.

 **Configurable attributes**

-:scaling: float, the initial value of :math:`\alpha`, default=0.3
+:scaling: float, the initial value of :math:`\alpha`, default=0.1
-:acceptanceWeight, rejectionWeight: float, ratios to adjust the value of :math:`\alpha` during the run, defaults=8.0, 1.0
+:acceptanceWeight, rejectionWeight: float, ratios to adjust the value of :math:`\alpha` during the run, defaults=8/9, 1/9
 :steps: integer, the MC update steps in each :math:`\beta`-step (the length of each chain), configured by ``job.steps``.

 **Configuration examples**